tqre/archlinux-docker-vnc/host_template/README.md

 ## Work in progress!

-- root access is possible only via web console atm
-  - install & configure sudo
+- password for $USERNAME needs to be set before using sudo
 - /etc/machine-id has to be resetted when cloning

 Procedure: